flux-framework/flux-core/doc/man1/flux-broker.rst

 A logging service aggregates Flux log messages across the instance and emits them to a configured destination on rank 0.

-After its overlay network has completed wire-up, flux-broker(1) starts the initial program on rank 0.
+After its overlay network has completed wire-up, :program:`flux broker` starts the initial program on rank 0.
 If none is specified on the broker command line, an interactive shell is launched.